-immediately before the acquisition, the aggregate of any such securities held for the Company taken together with any such securities already held for other authorised collective investment schemes of which it is also the ACD, gives the ACD power significantly to influence the conduct of business of that body corporate; or

-(b) the acquisition gives the ACD that power.
+- (a) immediately before the acquisition, the aggregate of any such securities held for the Company taken together with any such securities already held for other authorised collective investment schemes of which it is also the ACD, gives the ACD power significantly to influence the conduct of business of that body corporate; or - (b) the acquisition gives the ACD that power.

-18. Concentration limits
+21. Concentration limits

-18.1 The Company must comply with the concentration limits set out in 18.2 below (unless, in the case of sub-paragraphs 18.2(b), (c) and (d) at the time of acquisition, the net amount in issue of the relevant investment cannot be calculated).
+- 21.1 The Company must comply with the concentration limits set out in 21.2 below (unless, in the case of sub-paragraphs 21.2(b), (c) and (d) at the time of acquisition, the net amount in issue of the relevant investment cannot be calculated). - 21.2 The Company:

-18.2 The Company:

-- (a) must not acquire transferable securities (other than debt securities) which do not carry a right to vote on any matter at a general meeting of the body corporate that issued them; and represent more than 10% of those securities issued by that body corporate; - (b) must not acquire more than 10% of the debt securities issued by any single body; - (c) must not acquire more than 25% of the units in a collective investment scheme; - (d) must not acquire more than 10% of the approved money market instruments issued by any single body.
+- (a) must not acquire transferable securities (other than debt securities) which do not carry a right to vote on any matter at a general meeting of the body corporate that issued them; and represent more than 10% of those securities issued by that body corporate; - (b) must not acquire more than 10% of the debt securities issued by any single body; - (c) must not acquire more than 25% of the units in a collective investment scheme; - (d) must not acquire more than 10% of the approved money market instruments issued by any single body. - 21.3 However, the Company need not comply with the limits in paragraphs 21.2(b), (c) and (d) above if, at the time of the acquisition, the net amount in issue of the relevant investment cannot be calculated.

-19. General
+22. General

-- 19.1 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Regulations, be entered into for the account of the Company. - 19.2 Cash or near cash may be retained in the Scheme Property to enable the pursuit of the investment objective; or for redemption of shares in the Company; or efficient management of the Company in accordance with its investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objective of the Company.
+- 22.1 Underwriting and sub-underwriting contracts and placings may also, subject to certain conditions set out in the FCA Regulations, be entered into for the account of the Company. - 22.2 Cash or near cash may be retained in the Scheme Property to enable the pursuit of the investment objective; or for redemption of shares in the Company; or efficient management of the Company in accordance with its investment objective or for a purpose which may reasonably be regarded as ancillary to the investment objective of the Company. - 22.3 The Company or the Depositary on behalf of the Company must not provide any guarantee or indemnity in respect of the obligation of any person. - 22.4 None of the property of the Company may be used to discharge any obligation arising under a guarantee or indirectly with respect to the obligation of any person.

-20. Stocklending
+23. Stocklending